 3) Support Your Employee’s Productivity Practices

-Each person on your team works a differently.
+Each person on your team works differently.
 A productive environment for one team member may be too distracting for another.
 Encourage your employees to find their own “best productivity practices” and then support them in their choices.

 4) Set Achievable Goals